Jacques Martin (ice hockey)

-Jacques Martin (born October 1, 1952) is a Canadian former professional ice hockey coach and current senior advisor of the Kingston Frontenacs of the Ontario Hockey League.
-In the National Hockey League (NHL), he has been the head coach of the St. Louis Blues, Ottawa Senators, Montreal Canadiens and the Florida Panthers.
-Martin was also the general manager with the Panthers, and has served as an assistant coach with the Canadian men's national ice hockey team.
+Jacques Martin (born October 1, 1952) is a Canadian professional ice hockey coach.
+In the National Hockey League (NHL), he has served as head coach of the St. Louis Blues, Ottawa Senators, Montreal Canadiens and Florida Panthers.
+Martin also served as the general manager of the Panthers and has served as an assistant coach with the Canadian men's national ice hockey team.
 Martin is a Franco-Ontarian, and a two-time Stanley Cup champion.

-Personal
+Personal life

 Martin was born in Rockland, Ontario and raised in Saint-Pascal-Baylon, Ontario.
 He left the family farm at the age of 13 and moved to Ottawa to pursue his high school education.
 Martin attended post-secondary education at St. Lawrence University in New York State and at the University of Ottawa.
 While at St. Lawrence, Martin played goaltender for the college team, appearing in 28 games.

 Martin taught at the Department of Physical Education at Algonquin College for seven years, during which time he coached the Rockland Nats and the Hawkesbury Hawks junior hockey teams.
-Martin was a high school French teacher at Peterborough Collegiate and Vocational Institute in Peterborough, Ontario just prior to being called on to coach hockey in the NHL (1984/1985).
-Every summer for over 20 years Martin, along with his daughter Angela, has run the Jacques Martin Hockey School for children age 7 – 17 in Rigaud, Quebec.
-His other daughter Nathalee works for cheesemaker Saint-Albert.
+Martin runs the Jacques Martin Hockey School for children age 7 – 17 in Rigaud, Quebec.
+One of his daughters, Angela, is a public school teacher in Ottawa.
+His other daughter, Nathalee, works for the cheesemaker St-Albert.